-Over the past four years, we have witnessed the political right using rhetoric that has increasingly transformed a global economic crisis into an apparently ethno-political one, and this also extends to include the general scapegoating and vilification of other groups and communities that have historically been the victims of prejudice and social exclusion: the poorest, the unemployed and the disabled.
+Over the past four years, we have witnessed the political right using rhetoric that has increasingly transformed a global economic crisis into an apparently ethno-political one, and this also extends to include the general scapegoating and vilification of other groups and communities that have historically been the victims of prejudice and social exclusion: the poorest, unemployed and disabled citizens.
 These far-right rhetorical flourishes define and portray the putative “outsider” as an economic threat.
 This is then used to justify active political exclusion of the constitutive Other.

 The poorest have been politically disenfranchised.
 Politically directed and constructed cultural and social boundaries, exclusionary discourses and practices create and define strangers.
 In Zygmunt Bauman’s analysis of the Holocaust, the Jews became “strangers” par excellence in Europe, the Final Solution was an extreme example of the attempts made by societies to excise the (politically defined) uncomfortable and indeterminate elements existing within them.
 Here in the UK, it’s evident that many citizens now feel like strangers in their own communities – they have been politically alienated.